teknologi-umum/bot/docs/PRIVACY_POLICY.md

 ## What do we use your information for?

+For joining data, it's for our analytics, we still want to keep track which group the bot is in.
+Only one person in the Teknologi Umum Bot has the access to this data.

-Bug fix, pin pointing where the error came from.
+For errors data, it's only for bug fix, and pin pointing where the error came from.
 `/dukun` command needs your ID and name to indicate who's who.
 That's it.